Intel: Putin’s Hillary Hackers Now After Our COVID-19 Vaccine Secrets

 The group conducted basic vulnerability scanning against specific external IP addresses owned by the organizations.
 They then deployed public exploits against the vulnerable services identified.

 “We’re not going to comment on operational detail,” the official said.
-“However, we know that UK organisations involved in the COVID-19 response have been targeted.
-We believe they are targeting organisations to steal information and intellectual property.
+“However, we know that U.K. organizations involved in the COVID-19 response have been targeted.
+We believe they are targeting organizations to steal information and intellectual property.
 The [National Cyber Security Centre] has said this group is scanning IT networks looking for ways to get in and access sensitive material.
 The action from NCSC is intended to help stop that happening.”

 APT29, sometimes referred to as “Cozy Bear,” is widely believed to be a government-run hacking group associated with Russia’s Foreign Intelligence Service or SVR and has “a long history of targeting governmental, diplomatic, think-tank, healthcare and energy organizations for intelligence gain,” according to Anne Neuberger, director of the NSA’s Cybersecurity Center.